Sunday, 6 October 2019

 Pittwater from Observation Point

-We followed Barrenjoey Road north as it makes a short climb to reveal a sweeping view of Careel Bay and Pittwater before it descends again to the Palm Beach Golf Club which sits adjacent to the Governor Phillip Park, named after Admiral Arthur Phillip.
+We followed Barrenjoey Road north as it makes a short climb to reveal a sweeping view of Careel Bay and Pittwater before it descends again to the Palm Beach Golf Club which sits adjacent to Governor Phillip Park, named after Admiral Arthur Phillip.
 Arthur Phillip was a Royal Navy officer and the first Governor of New South Wales who founded the British penal colony that later became the city of Sydney.
 Pittwater was the first place in Australia formally named by Governor Phillip, in honour of William Pitt, then Prime Minister of England.

 Governor Phillip Park